-Before you sit for the AICPA's Uniform CPA Examination, you must satisfy the Board's requirements.
-For starters, you must be at least 18 years old and have completed the 150 semester-hour requirement.
+Before CPA candidates sit for the AICPA's Uniform CPA Exam, the State Board's requirements must be satisfied.
+For starters, you must be at least 18 years old and have completed the 150 credit hour requirement.
 However, there is an exception for those who hold a baccalaureate or associate's degree.
-If you hold one of these degrees, have completed the required 30 semester hours of accounting coursework, 24 hours of business coursework, and have scored 620 or better on the Graduate Management Admissions Test (GMAT) then the board will accept your application to sit for the CPA exam.
+If you hold one of these degrees, have completed the required 30 credit hours of accounting coursework, 24 hours of business coursework, and have scored 620 or better on the Graduate Management Admissions Test (GMAT) then the State Boards of Accountancy will accept your application to sit for the CPA Exam.

 To verify your education, you must send official transcripts along with your application.
 You may mail these transcripts yourself, but they must be in sealed envelops from your institution.
 It may be easier to have your school mail the documents directly, as that saves time.

-If you are concerned that some of your credits might not be accepted by the Board, NASBA offers evaluation services.
+If you are concerned that some of your credits might not be accepted by the State Boards of Accountancy, NASBA offers evaluation services.
 Their CPA Central website will assist you in this process.
-Given the importance of your education to your CPA license, if you have any questionable items on your transcript, this service might be in your best interest.
+Given the importance of your education to your Certified Public Accountant CPA license, if you have any questionable items on your transcript, this service might be in your best interest.

-Send all of the hard copy items in your application to CPA Examination Services at:
+Send all of the hard copy items in your application to CPA Exam Services at:

 PO Box 198469